JKHeadley/rest-hapi/README.md

 This is useful if you have a db populated with documents and you decide to change the `embedAssociaion` property of one or more associations.

 For instance, consider a MANY_MANY relationship between `user` (groups) and `group`  (users) with `config.embedAssociations` set to `true`.
 Each `user` document will contain the array `groups` and each `group` document will contain the array `users`.
 Lets say you implement this structure in a project, but several months into the project some of your `group` documents have collected thousands of `users`, resulting in very large document sizes.
-You decide it would be better to move the data out of the parent documents and into a linking collection, `user_group`.
+You decide it would be better to migrate the data out of the parent documents and into a linking collection, `user_group`.
 You can do this by setting the `embedAssociation` property for `users` and `groups` to `false`, and running the following command:

 `$ ./node_modules/.bin/rest-hapi-cli update-associations mongodb://localhost:27017/mydb true`